zaydion/siskel/README.md

 http://omdbapi.com/?t=Fargo&y=1996
 ```

-The OMDb API provides us with a few different parameters we can use to add granularity to our query.
+The OMDb API provides us with a few different parameters we can use to make our query more specific.
 You can find these all readily available in the OMDb documentation.
-Play around with these until you feel comfortable.
+Play around with them until you feel comfortable.

 Not all APIs are as simple as OMDb.
 Make sure your first step when using a new API is reading through its documentation.
 This will likely save you tons of time down the road.
-If your lucky, an API will be well documented, but that's not always the case.
+If you're lucky, an API will be well documented, but that's not always the case.

 Now get to work!